 5. Sullivans Cove Distillery – Located in Cambridge, this location is all about the spirit and the barrels.
 Awarded World’s Best Single Malt Whisky at the World Whisky Awards in 2014, Sullivans Cove is perhaps the most sought-after Tasmanian whisky.
 You’ll meet the distillers, tour the distillery and bond store and of course taste their award winning whiskies.
 (Mon-Fri tours).

-When: Every Thursday.
+When: Every Thursday and Saturday.
 Check the calendar for upcoming available dates.
 There may be other days of the week listed on a month-by-month basis due to industry operations.
 Approximately 8 hours.

 Hobart, (just 5 mins walk from Brooke Street Pier).

 What to bring: Please dress appropriately for the occasion, while it may appear warm in Hobart, the weather can change throughout the day, so please ensure to bring warm clothes, comfortable shoes and your camera!